-In addition to giving students a firm grounding in the craft of editing, the course gives students the opportunity to become Avid Certified Users with Avid should they choose to.
+In addition to giving students a firm grounding in the craft of editing, the course gives students the opportunity to become Avid Certified Users should they choose to.

 Students gain an in-depth understanding of Avid Media Composer, and varying editing techniques.
 They are also introduced to Adobe Photoshop, After Effects and Da Vinci Resolve.
 Students gain hands-on experience in multiple aspects of the art and craft of digital editing.
-By the completion of this course, students edit six different projects and several in-class assignments.
+By the completion of this course, students edit five different projects.
 Each project demonstrates the student's understanding of the theory and technical skills they were taught in class.